 The Service Area is characterized by customer usage patterns and weather conditions that result in peak usage during the summer and relatively low annual load factors.
-The table below shows LIPA's peak demand as experienced and after adjustments for weather-normalization, customer outages and emergency demand relief for the period 2015 through 2019.
+The table below shows LIPA's peak demand as experienced and after adjustments for weather-normalization, customer outages and emergency demand relief for the period 2016 through 2020.

 Year Peak Demand (MW) Weather Normalized (MW)

-2015 5,049 5,285

 2016 5,212 5,283

 2017 4,945 5,218

 2018 5,206 5,147

 2019 5,269 5,114

+2020 5,203 5,018

 LIPA's service provider prepares load growth forecasts annually.
-PSEG Long Island's estimate of annual peak demand within the Service Area shows peak demand to be flat over the five-year period from 2020 to 2024 (prior to adjustment for various demand side programs such as energy efficiency and renewables).
-This would result in a slight decrease LIPA's summer peak demand, prior to the effects of cogeneration, NYPA supplied load and demand side management, to approximately 5,468 MW in 2024 on a weather-normalized basis.
-Then, after adjustment for various demand side programs such as energy efficiency and renewables, LIPA's summer peak demand is expected to sharply decline over the 2020 to 2024 period.
+PSEG Long Island's estimate of annual peak demand within the Service Area shows peak demand to be nearly flat over the five-year period from 2021 to 2025 (prior to adjustment for various demand side programs such as energy efficiency and renewables).
+This would result in a slight increase in LIPA's summer peak demand, prior to the effects of cogeneration, NYPA supplied load and demand side management, to approximately 5,458 MW in 2025 on a weather-normalized basis.
+After adjustment for various demand side programs such as energy efficiency and renewables, LIPA's summer peak demand is expected to sharply decline over the 2021 to 2025 period.
 See "POWER SUPPLY - Market Energy Purchases" below.